Polidex Logo

 Controversies

-• Criticized by conservatives for backing robust climate, voting rights, and social-spending proposals.
+• Criticized by conservatives for backing expansive climate, voting rights, and social spending proposals.

-• Viewed by some moderates as aligned too closely with the progressive caucus on economic and regulatory issues.
+• Viewed by some moderates as aligned closely with progressive caucus priorities on regulation and federal intervention.

-• Scrutinized by a few activists for working within leadership channels rather than adopting a more confrontational posture.
+• Occasionally scrutinized by activists for working through leadership channels rather than pursuing more confrontational legislative tactics.

 Top Donors